-Note: This section doesn't cover parenting such as who provides day-to-day care or what happens when Mum wants to leave the country but Dad says no. See The REP: Whānau for more on parenting.
+Note: This section doesn't cover parenting such as who provides day-to-day care or what happens when one parent wants to leave the country but the other parent says no. See The REP: Whānau for more on parenting.